giorgospets/gopro_nature_dora/README.md

-# DoRA - Finetuned for Nature Video Classification
+# DoRA - Fine-tuned for Nature Using Egocentric GoPro Videos

 This repository is a clone of [DoRA](https://shashankvkt.github.io/dora) (ICLR 2024), from the paper *"Is ImageNet worth 1 video?
 Learning strong image encoders from 1 long unlabelled video"* by Venkataramanan et al.